 - Rain Jacket: Even if you’ve nailed down the best time to visit Hong Kong, you’re bound to run into a flurry of unpleasant weather.
 The hot & humid climate in Hong Kong necessitates something lightweight and breathable like the Outdoor Research Men’s Helium II or Outdoor Research Women’s Helium II.
 In the relatively cooler months between December and February, a slightly heavier rain jacket like the Patagonia Men’s Torrentshell or Patagonia Women’s Torrentshell works a little better.

 - Softshell Jacket: For travellers used to year-round hot temperatures, the late fall and winter months in Hong Kong might make packing a softshell jacket worthwhile.
 The North Face Men’s Apex Bionic 2 and The North Face Women’s Apex Bionic 2 are lightweight, breathable and warm enough for the milder teen temperatures of winter in Hong Kong.
+Get more ideas with this guide to the most recommended softshell jackets for men and the most recommended softshell jackets for women.

 - Walking Shoes: If you’re planning to spend the bulk of your time taking on Hong Kong’s streets, I’d recommend packing a comfortable walking shoe like the Sketchers Men’s Go Walk 3 Walking Shoes or Sketchers Women’s Go Walk 3 Walking Shoes.

 - Hiking Shoes: For travellers hoping to take on some of the best hiking trails in Hong Kong, you’ll need something with a little more support than regular walking shoes offer.
 The breathable Merrell Men’s Moab Edge and the Merrell Women’s Moab Edge are excellent choices for the hot & humid Hong Kong weather.
+For more info, check out these men’s hiking shoe reviews and women’s hiking shoe reviews.

 - Socks: To keep your feet dry and comfortable in the heat & humidity of Hong Kong, I’d recommend packing some quick-drying, moisture-wicking ultralight synthetic hiking socks like the REI Co-op Coolmax Ultralight Hiking Quarter Socks.

 - Travel Pants: Serious about packing light?
 Replacing your everyday pants with travel pants is one of the best ways to lighten your load and stay comfortable while you travel.
 Among the best choices for men are Patagonia Quandary Travel Pants and prAna Brion Travel Pants.
 Both are lightweight, quick-drying, moisture-wicking, and super packable.
-For more choices, peruse this guide to the best travel pants for men.
+For more choices, peruse this guide to the top travel pants for men.

 - Travel Shirts: The hot & humid Hong Kong climate begs for lightweight clothing.
 When sweating around the city, there are few better additions to your Hong Kong packing list than the stylish KUHL Stealth Shirt or the casual REI Co-op Sahara T-Shirt.
 Both shirts are lightweight and breathable to help you stay comfortable in the heat of HK.